 – Increases blood flow to the lower back, which encourages healing.

-– Strengthens the muscles of the lower back, which helps to relieve pressure on the structures of the back.
+– Strengthens the muscles of the core, lower back – this helps to relieve pressure on the structures of the back.

 – Maintains flexibility, which helps to prevent muscle tightness that can worsen symptoms.